Tirzah Apple Valley

 Psst!
 Need directions?

-Enter off of Apple Valley Rd and Arroyo Mesa at guard gate.
-Tell the guard you are here to meet with Clara Petrosky at the Clubhouse.
+To Carol’s: Enter off of Apple Valley Rd and Arroyo Mesa at guard gate.
+Tell the guard you are here to meet with Carol Leiby.

 Directions from guard gate: Go straight to stop sign, turn right.
-Clubhouse is on the right.
+Proceed on Lakeshore to Macklin, you can only turn right.